This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 FFF 3D printers use a spool of plastic filament that is passed through an extruder.
 A hot-end then melts the filament and deposits it onto a platform, building up your print layer by layer.
 FFF printers are generally cheap to buy, easy to use, and less messy than SLA printers.
 However, an FFF 3D printer will never replicate quite the level of detail on your minis as an SLA printer can.
 They can, however, print a surprisingly high level of detail if you buy the right model and are willing to put in a little work to tune the settings.

-SLA 3D printers start with a vat of liquid resin and solidify each layer by shining a highly accurate laser or light source.
-The main benefit SLA printers have over FFF is that they are much more accurate and precise, enabling them to print minis with as much detail as commercially available cast figures.
-SLA printers are generally more expensive to run, a little less reliable than FFF printers and are not able to print such large objects either.
+SLA Resin 3D printers start with a vat of liquid resin and solidify each layer by shining a highly accurate UV laser or UV light source.
+The main benefit resin printers have over FFF is that they are much more accurate and precise, enabling them to print minis with as much detail as commercially available cast figures.
+Resin printers are generally more expensive to run and are not able to print very large objects.
 The liquid resin is also quite messy to deal with, and your prints will need cleaning of the excess resin after printing.

 What Specs To Look For

-If you want to achieve the same level of detail you can see on these excellent minis, then there are some important criteria you should look out for when choosing a 3D printer.
+If you want to achieve the same level of detail you can see on these excellent minis, then there are some important criteria you should look out for when choosing a 3D printer model.

 The most important specification you should look for is how much detail it will replicate.
 This is determined by the following factors: